3. Installation and configuration¶

 up.
 If this happens, Python may not yet be installed.
 Please check the

-Windows 10 installation instructions, and do not install Python via the
+Windows 10 and 11 installation instructions, and do not install Python via the

 Windows Store.